-A study of the theoretical analysis, nature, scope, and effects of contemporary social problems and policy measures used to address them.
+This course is a study of the theoretical analysis, nature, scope, and effects of contemporary social problems and policy measures used to address them.
 Three hours lecture per week.
 Credit, three semester hours.

 SOC 2143 Marriage and Family

 A study of the development marriage and family as social institutions within society.
 Three hours lecture per week.
 Credit, three semester hours.